xeolabs/xeometry-guide/controllingTheCamera.md

 A viewer has a single camera that you can move around the scene.

-A camera position is represented with three World-space vectors:
+A camera position is represented by three World-space vectors:

 * _eye_ - the position of your eye,
 * _look_ - the position of the point you're looking at